guibueno/guibueno.github.io/_docs/04-practice.markdown

 Also, rather than focusing exclusively on the language training, this language learner would probably have multiple concerns.
 After all, his/her tasks during this practice activity include:

-1. answer the questions to structure the parctice activity
+1. answer the above questions to structure the practice activity
-2. re-assess these answers in a reflective way
+2. evaluate these answers in a reflective way
 3. play/pause the chosen song, possibly many times
-4. follow the lyrics and sing-along
+4. follow the lyrics and sing along

 ### Focused Practice